sahil12m/MERN-Stack-Notebook-App/README.md

-# This is a full stack MERN applcation which is a Notes Creation Web App.
+# This is a full stack MERN application which is a Notes Creation Web App.
 A user can basically create his account on the website with full authenticity of his details and then create his/her personal notes to stores in their account.
 The notes can be edited as well as deleted succesfully.
 The below is a video snippet on how to use the app:

 ## There are gonna be future edits in the website for creation of an about page and a button for the user to view their profile info.